In our Tales from the Sales Team series, we’ll cover actual concerns and questions from real salespeople about their paycheck and sales commission.

 Even if you have an easy-to-use tool in place to address disputes, we have a few suggestions for how best to handle questions about pay.

 - Address Serious Disputes in Person: Questions about commissions will pop up.
 Occasionally you may come across one that is a bit more serious.
 This can happen if an employee feels they’ve been shorted a large amount of money.
 In a case like this, it may take a little longer than usual to find the solution.
 Management needs to address this in person with the employee to make sure they feel seen.
-Otherwise, they may just get notifications about an ever-escalating dispute without any human interaction.
-That could result in a bigger problem.
+Otherwise, they may just get notifications about an ever-escalating dispute without any human interaction, which could result in a bigger problem.

 - Communicate the Dispute Management Process: When implementing a tool like the dispute management feature, ensure that your employees know how to use it.
 For instance, create resources and documents that outline the process and provide them to staff.
 It’s also best to mention it during team meetings and during the hiring and onboarding process.